-1. Bring out the binoculars
+1. Bring out the Binoculars

 Go for a walk around the neighborhood and see what you spot, from birds and insects to bright flowers and green grass.
 If your kids are feeling ambitious, turn it into a day-long excursion and go on a hike.
 Not only is this one of our favorite outdoor activities for kids, but it also helps them to learn more about how the world works.

-3. Soak in the sprinklers
+3. Soak in the Sprinklers

 Need to cool off a bit?
 Break out the bathing suits and let kids run through the sprinklers or a hose.
 Also try filling up an inflatable baby pool or getting out the Slip ‘N Slide, a perennial kid favorite.

-5. Craft a collage
+5. Craft a Collage

-7. Plant something
+7. Plant Something

 You don’t need a huge garden plot to see if your kids have a green thumb.
 Find a small piece of earth on your property or buy a planter and some soil, and have your kids plant flowers or herbs.
 Do this once, and you’ll have an ongoing source of outdoor activities for kids as you check in on what you planted and watch it grow.

-8. Pick a sport, any sport
+8. Pick a Sport, Any Sport

 Baseball, soccer, basketball, frisbee—the options are endless.
 Whichever game you play, it doesn’t have to be competitive.
 Keeping it casual and fun is perfectly fine.
 The less equipment the sport needs, the better!